miladgharibi/A-Blog-by-Django/README.md

 # A Webiste (weblog) that maded by __Django__
 Hello my friends, this is one of the fascinating projects that in a few days and completely using css and html and there are only 30 lines of js code in it, I hope you enjoy it and play an effective role in improving it.
-Thank You.
+Thank You very much.

 ### Screenshots
 ________________